Robust U.S. job growth reinforces economy's strength as coronavirus rages

 At least 12 people have died in the United States from the respiratory disease called COVID-19 caused by the coronavirus and more than 100 have been infected, spread across 19 states.
 Overall, the fast-spreading disease has killed more than 3,000 people and sickened nearly 100,000, mostly in China.

 The highly contagious virus has rattled investors, who have continued to dump risky assets such as stocks despite the Fed rate cut, in favor of safe-haven U.S. government bonds.
-The 10-year U.S. Treasury yield has dropped below 1%.

 Economists say fiscal stimulus is needed to cushion the economy against the disruptions from the coronavirus, though many believe financial market fears of a recession are a bit premature.

-Economists believe employers are most likely to cut hours for workers initially and proceed to layoffs if the epidemic persists beyond the second half of this year and into 2021.
+They believe employers are most likely to cut hours for workers initially and proceed to layoffs if the epidemic persists beyond the second half of this year and into 2021.
 So far, weekly applications for unemployment benefits, the most timely labor market indicator, were trending low in early March.

-Still the virus, which causes a flu-like illness, is expected to slow job growth in the coming months.
+Still the virus is expected to slow job growth in the coming months.
 Labor market strength was reinforced by steady wage growth.
 Average hourly earnings rose 0.3% in February after gaining 0.2% in January.
 The annual increase in wages, however, slipped to 3.0% in February from 3.1% in January as last year’s large gain falls out of the calculation.

 The average workweek increased to 34.4 hours last month after holding at 34.3 hours for three straight months.